nnellans/github-workflows-guide/README.md

 done <<< "$SENSITIVE"

 # In this example, the sensitive value will be assigned to the variable called SENSITIVE
-# The command used on line 1 will be logged in plain-text in the logs, so it must not include sensitive values
-# (this is a plain-text YAML file, so you would never do that in the first place, right?)
+# The command used on line 1 will be logged in plain-text, so it must not include sensitive values (but, this is a plain-text YAML file, so you would never do that in the first place, right?)
 # The value assigned to the variable is then read, line-by-line, and a mask is applied to each line's value

-# An example of a safe command you could use would be something like this:
+# An example of a safe command you could use:
 SENSITIVE="$(az keyvault secret show --name MySecretName --vault-name MyVaultName --query value --output tsv)"
 ```